-The out-of-the-box installation of Development Manager includes a set of users that have the appropriate roles in the process apps assigned.
-If you have promoted and deployed the Global Process App, you will not need to create and assign these users.
-These are:
+The default installation of Development Manager includes a set of users that have the appropriate groups and roles assigned in the process apps.
+If you have promoted and deployed the Global Process App as the first process app, you will not need to create and assign these users.